Wen-911/Wen-911.github.io/_posts/2022-10-03-proc-sgpanel.md

 # use proc sgpanel to create multiple graphs by the group variable

+To decrease the programming budget of the clinical study, output the graphs by group variable

 For Pharmacokinetics Parameters (PP) like CMAX, to output the graphs by each subjid

 For IVD studys, to generate the sub-sites pictures such as scatter, regression or bias